 Now you have a good understanding of how to record vocals and it’s time for the last step which is making final edits and tweaks here and there.
 However, these edits should be cosmetic and not drastic changes.

-Just listen to the whole mix couple of times and also listen to all vocal tracks separately to find mistakes or parts that need enhancing.
+Just listen to the whole mix a couple of times and also listen to all vocal tracks separately to find mistakes or parts that need enhancing.
 Then rerecord any parts if necessary or make changes from the DAW such as timing, slicing, etc.

 The main goal is to have a natural and cohesive vocal recording.
-Just correct small mistakes such as bad notes, and timing issues, and rerecord parts if only there’s no other way to fix it.
+Just correct small mistakes such as bad notes, and timing issues, and rerecord parts if only there’s no other way to fix them.

 Also, your recorded vocal tracks might be great and sound awesome but they might not sit well in the mix.
 This will have an impact on the final mix and this should be fixed in this step.